 In some cases, a CMS upgrade can change your internal site architecture.
 You need to investigate how the CMS update will change the URL structure and performance metrics like loading speed.
 Depending on the results, you can skip certain parts of the guide, but we always recommend that you follow the full process.

 Every change in your content can have an effect on your organic traffic.
 It can increase traffic, but if you change existing content that was performing well, your traffic can drop.
 The best option is to check whether you are changing the best performing content on the site or not.
 Our recommendation is not to remove such content and always try to improve on it.
 You’ll need to make sure to redirect URLs with the 301 redirect method.

 URL Structure Changes Only

 The perfect example of this type of change is the category or product URLs in e-commerce sites.
-Most of the time we recommend that you don’t have a deep URL structure for e-commerce sites.
+We recommend that you don’t have a deep URL structure for e-commerce sites most of the time.
 With this situation, the entire process is applicable, as the risk of losing traffic is high even though it’s just a URL change.
 Just a URL redirection will not cover some scenarios you might not be prepared for if you didn’t follow the entire process.

 Design Changes Only

 This is applicable when you do conversion, optimisation, or you just need a better look and feel.
 There’s no change in the URL structure, but there can be a change in layout and text content.
 In this situation, you always need to compare previous content on the site to the new content.
 Gaps in content can result in a drop in traffic.

 If you migrate your site from HTTP to HTTPS, Google treats this as a site move with a URL change.
 Your rankings and traffic can fluctuate.
 The best option is to use the 301 redirection method, redirect HTTP to HTTPS, and create a new profile in Google Search Console.

 If properly done, website migration actually can increase your organic website performance, not the other way.

 Read the guide from Google for more information.